Regulatory actions for April 8, 2025

 April 8, 2025

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Allogene, Janssen, Johnson, Teva.
+Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Astrazeneca, Moderna, Mesoblast, Otsuka, Yingli.

 Briefs